School Cottage Heveningham

 Stable doors open onto a sunny courtyard garden, and there is also a separate cottage garden with a shed containing garden chairs, beside the adjoining cottage.

 The cottage is furnished traditionally, with all the sleeping accommodation up the quaint steep staircase, where the floors are uneven and some floorboards squeak.
-There are three double bedrooms, sleeping six adults: one bedroom contains a king size bed, another a double bed and the third bedroom can be a king size or twin as you prefer, as it has two zip and link single 2’ 6’’ beds which can be joined together to make one king size bed.
+There are three double bedrooms, sleeping six: one bedroom contains a king size bed, another a double bed and the third bedroom can be a king size or twin as you prefer, as it has two zip and link single 2’ 6’’ beds which can be joined together to make one king size bed.
 There are steps down to both double bedrooms.
 The beds are comfortable, with plentiful duvets and pillows, and all sheets and pillowcases are 100% cotton.
 Bath and hand towels are provided, as are tea towels.
 Please bring your own beach towels.